elasticluster/elasticluster/docs/configure.rst

 Currently three cloud providers are available:

 - openstack: supports OpenStack cloud
-- boto: supports Amazon EC2 and compatible cloud
+- ec2_boto: supports Amazon EC2 and compatible cloud
 - google: supports Google Compute Engine

 Therefore the following configuration option needs to be set in the cloud